Before you begin

 This involves performing the following high-level steps:

-To learn how to complete the steps, refer to Launching a flow with a Ping SDK in the DaVinci documentation.
+Complete the steps in Launching a flow with a Ping SDK in the DaVinci documentation.

 Next Steps